-- 242. Correspondence from the IRS confirms that the 2004 amended federal income tax return and accompanying refund claim were timely received on April 15, 2008. - 243.
-In a reply dated June 20, 2008, the IRS disallowed Melba and Beatrice's refund claim for 2004.
+223. Correspondence from the IRS confirms that the 2004 amended federal income tax return and accompanying refund claim were timely received on April 15, 2008.

+224. In a reply dated June 20, 2008, the IRS disallowed Melba and Beatrice's refund claim for 2004.
 Under the heading "Why We Cannot Allow Your Claim," the IRS stated that: "Same sex marriages are not recognized at the Federal level."
 Letter from P.J.
-Bazick, Field Director, Accounts Management, IRS, Andover, MA, to Melba Abreu (June 20, 2008). - 244.
-On April 14, 2008, Melba and Beatrice submitted to the IRS an amended federal income tax return on IRS Form 1040X for the tax year 2005.
-The amended federal income tax return included a claim for refund in the amount of \$3,785. - 245.
-Correspondence from the IRS confirms that the 2005 amended federal income tax return and accompanying refund claim were timely received on April 15, 2008.
+Bazick, Field Director, Accounts Management, IRS, Andover, M.A., to Melba Abreu (June 20, 2008).

+225. On April 14, 2008, Melba and Beatrice submitted to the IRS an amended federal income tax return on IRS Form 1040X for the tax year 2005.
+The amended federal income tax return included a claim for refund in the amount of \$3,785.

+226. Correspondence from the IRS confirms that the 2005 amended federal income tax return and accompanying refund claim were timely received on April 15, 2008.
 Letter from P.J.
-Bazick, Field Director, Accounts Management, IRS, Andover, MA, to Melba Abreu (June 30, 2008). - 246.
-In a reply dated June 30, 2008, the IRS disallowed Melba and Beatrice's refund claim for 2005.
+Bazick, Field Director, Accounts Management, IRS, Andover, M.A., to Melba Abreu (June 30, 2008).

+227. In a reply dated June 30, 2008, the IRS disallowed Melba and Beatrice's refund claim for 2005.
 Id.
 Under the heading "Why We Cannot Allow Your Claim," the IRS stated that: "Same sex marriages are not recognized at the Federal level."
 Id.

-- 247. On April 14, 2008, Melba and Beatrice submitted to the IRS an amended federal income tax return on IRS Form 1040X for the tax year 2006.
-The amended federal income tax return included a claim for refund in the amount of \$5,546. - 248.
-Correspondence from the IRS confirms that the 2006 amended federal income tax return and accompanying refund claim were timely received on April 15, 2008.
+228. On April 14, 2008, Melba and Beatrice submitted to the IRS an amended federal income tax return on IRS Form 1040X for the tax year 2006.
+The amended federal income tax return included a claim for refund in the amount of \$ 5,546.

+229. Correspondence from the IRS confirms that the 2006 amended federal income tax return and accompanying refund claim were timely received on April 15, 2008.
 Letter from P.J.
-Bazick, Field Director, Accounts Management, IRS, Andover, MA, to Melba C. Abreu (June 30, 2008). - 249.
-In a reply dated June 30, 2008, the IRS disallowed Melba and Beatrice's refund claim for 2006.
+Bazick, Field Director, Accounts Management, IRS, Andover, M.A., to Melba C. Abreu (June 30, 2008).

+230. In a reply dated June 30, 2008, the IRS disallowed Melba and Beatrice's refund claim for 2006.
 Id.
 Under the heading "Why We Cannot Allow Your Claim," the IRS stated that: "same sex marriages are not recognized at the Federal level."
-Id. - 250.
-On February 27, 2009, Melba and Beatrice submitted to the IRS an amended federal income tax return for the tax year 2007.
-The amended federal income tax return included a claim for refund in the amount of \$5,697. - 251.
-Correspondence from the IRS confirms that the 2007 amended federal income tax return and accompanying refund claim were timely received by the IRS on March 12, 2009.
-Letter from Ivy S. McChesney, Field Director, Accounts Management, IRS, Philadelphia, PA, to Melba Abreu (April 20, 2009). - 252.
-Although Melba and Beatrice filed their 2007 amended federal income tax return and claim for refund with the IRS office in Andover, MA, as they had done for all prior years since their marriage, the April 20, 2009 letter from the IRS to Melba responding to the 2007 claim was generated by the Philadelphia, PA IRS office. - 253.
-The April 20, 2009 letter from the IRS failed to answer Melba and Beatrice's 2007 amended federal income tax return and claim for refund.
-Instead, the letter stated that "[w]e cannot finish processing your claims until we receive supporting information for each item you asked us to change.
-In general your filing status depends on whether you are considered unmarried or married.
-For federal purposes, a marriage means only a legal union between a man and a woman as husband and wife."
-The IRS letter asked Melba and Beatrice to send additional information regarding their claim within 30 days from the date of their letter.
-Letter from Ivy S. McChesney, Field Director, Accounts Management, IRS, Philadelphia, PA, to Melba Abreu (April 20, 2009).
+Id.

-- 254. Melba and Beatrice timely complied with the IRS request by resubmitting their 2007 amended federal income tax return and claim for refund together with a cover letter restating their request to be treated as married for purposes of federal income tax law.
-Melba Abreu and Beatrice Hernandez letter to the IRS Philadelphia, PA (May 4, 2009). - 255.
-To date, Melba and Beatrice have received no decision from the IRS to their 2007 amended federal income tax return and claim for refund. - 256.
-Each disallowance letter that Melba and Beatrice did receive from the IRS, for years 2004, 2005 and 2006, notified them of their right to file suit on their claims to recover federal income tax in the United States District Court within two years from the date of the disallowance letters. - 257.
-As a result of these IRS disallowances, and solely because of the existence and operation of DOMA, 1 U.S.C. § 7, Melba and Beatrice have suffered specific and concrete financial harms to themselves and to their household.
-Specifically, the 2004, 2005 and 2006 disallowances have forced Melba and Beatrice to pay \$14,018 more in federal income taxes than a similarly situated different-sex married couple would have paid for those same tax years.
-When the pending 2007 claim is disallowed, Melba and Beatrice's financial harm will grow to \$19,715.
+231. Each disallowance letter that Melba and Beatrice received from the IRS notified them of their right to file suit on their claims to recover federal income tax in the United States District Court within two years from the date of the disallowance letters.

+232. As a result of these IRS disallowances, and solely because of the existence and operation of DOMA, 1 U.S.C. § 7, Melba and Beatrice have suffered specific and concrete financial harms to themselves and to their household.
+Specifically, the 2004, 2005 and 2006 disallowances have forced Melba and Beatrice to pay \$14,018 more in federal income taxes than a similarly situated married couple would have paid for those same tax years.

-- 258. The additional money Melba and Beatrice had to pay in federal income taxes because of DOMA, 1 U.S.C. § 7, could have gone into savings for Melba and Beatrice's future or provided for the start-up expenses of Beatrice's practice. - 259.
-Moreover, the specific and concrete financial harms to Melba and Beatrice's household continue to grow with each additional year that DOMA, 1 U.S.C. § 7, bars the IRS from recognizing them as a married couple entitled to the Married Filing Jointly status.
+233. The additional money Melba and Beatrice had to pay in federal income taxes because of DOMA, 1 U.S.C. § 7, could have gone into savings for Melba and Beatrice's future or provided for the start-up expenses of Beatrice's practice.